 I had some issues with a Huawei 3G stick.

 When I put a cable between the stick and the Pi, the problems went away.

 Maybe your Y cable is doing the same and making the distance from the stick to the Pi larger decreasing possible interference.

 No I had not, in the interestes for as full a test as I can carry with what I have here please note the following.gkreidl wrote:Assuming that your power supply + cable (!!!) really supply enough power without voltage loss, did you enable the usb high power mode

-Users browsing this forum: upajeewa and 10 guests
+Users browsing this forum: arkader and 62 guests